 Expect the W-Trek to be a beautiful challenge.
 Both getting there, then physically challenging and then if you plan the trek on your own there is a fair bit of work involved within that as well.
 Hopefully this helps you on your way with logistics however.
 Is it worth it?
 100% I say.

 I highly recommend seeing a sunrise, a sunset or viewing the night sky at least once on your visit.
 There is a good chance of seeing some local wildlife such as native birds like the giant Andean Condor, or a guanaco (wild lama) just keep your eyes open.
 If you are into taking photos, be sure to bring extra memory cards and batteries.
-There will be endless opportunites for photography.
+There will be endless opportunities for photography.
 Expect to meet a cultural melting pot of people from all over the world on this trek.
 If you don’t enjoy the crowds, there is plenty enough space here to go find some tranquil solitude and take in the beautiful scenery.

-The picture above is not the W-Trek itself, so you don’t have to picture yourself here, unless you’d like to do so!
+The picture above is not the W-Trek itself, so you don’t have to picture yourself here unless you’d like to do so!
 Along the W-Trek, there are incredible opportunities to get to hike on Grey Glacier or kayak into lake Grey to be alongside some beautiful icebergs.
 Check out hiking tours that include both of these activities here.

 If camping is the route you take, this is where it becomes a little confusing.
-It is however, the most cost saving.
+It is, however the most cost-saving.
 There are three companies in which you will need to book campsites from if you plan to do the entire trek.
 Vernice Patagonia, CONAF, and Fantastico Sur are the three operators.
 CONAF has a wonderful map that can be used to help you route the campsite bookings with all three companies along the trek.
 Paid campsites have more amenities and will be easier to obtain as they can host more tents.
 The free sites are limited.
 All campsites have water and toilets available.
 Each campsite area can host 50-200 tent spots.

 You can either bring all of your own gear or rent a sleeping bag, sleeping pad, and tent.
 This rental option can be arranged so that you don’t need to carry any sleeping gear on the duration of the hike, and the tent will be set up for you upon arrival.
 Do book this in advance in addition to booking the actual campsites.
 In general, the rental tents and sleeping gear are of good quality.
 Renting gear permits you to carry a much lighter backpack.
 On the other hand, if you enjoy the challenge and can carry your own tent, sleeping bag, and sleeping pad- it can be very nice having your personal gear along.